GenesisForge/EduFocus-Pro/docs/user/FAQ.md

 - Email support (edufocusbusiness@gmail.com)
 - Setup assistance for IT departments

-Custom training sessions may be available for large deployments—contact us to discuss.
+Custom training sessions may be available for large deployments - contact us to discuss.

 ### What if students forget to backup their data?